grelleum/SteelConnection/README.md

 ### Realms and Organizations:
 There is a one to one relationship between a Realm and a SteelConnect Manager.
 The SteelConnect Manager acts as the controller for a the realm.
 A newly created realm would not have any organizations, otherwise a realm will have one or more organizations.
 Each oganization within a realm acts an autonomous network system.
 In practice, most REST API operations are performed within a specific organization.

-You normally access the SteelConnect Manager (SCM) using a web browser.
-A URL takes the form of `https://realm.riverbed.cc/admin/Organization`.\
+You normally access the SteelConnect Manager (SCM) using a web browser.\
-The organization in the path of the URL is case-sensistive and is also known as the organization short-name, as opposed to the long-nme, which is more descriptive and can include spaces, and other characters.
+The URL you use includes the realm and organization that you are managing and takes the form of `https://realm.riverbed.cc/admin/Organization`.\

-The URL you use will specify the realm and organization that you are managing.
-You will want to know these in order touse the Rest API.
+The Organization is case-sensistive and is also known as the organization short name, as opposed to the longname, which is more descriptive and can include spaces, and other characters.

 ### Authentication:
 #### Note on password security: